Health Concerns in Crested Geckos

 Just be mindful of who you listen to, and be especially critical of caresheets.
 A lot of them contain regurgitated or re-written information that is sometimes outdated, or contains information that has been taken out of context.

-Dog and cat veterinarians who overstep the scope of their expertise in treating reptiles can actually be dangerous to your gecko's health.
-I know people will hate hearing this, but there are a lot of veterinarians who are awesome with traditional pets, but they simply have no business treating reptiles.
+Dog and cat veterinarians who overstep the scope of their expertise in treating reptiles can actually be dangerous to your gecko's health and/or ability to breed.
+I know people will hate hearing this, but I don't care - the truth is there are a lot of veterinarians who are awesome with traditional pets, but have absolutely no business treating reptiles.

 I've heard about all kinds of unnecessarily dramatic procedures (like amputations), and dosages of harsh, dehydrating drugs that have been prescribed by veterinarians who simply don't have the experience with crested geckos to know what requires intervention and what will heal or correct itself on its own.
 In these cases, the geckos would have literally been better off if their owners just let them heal on their own.
 These are tough, resilient geckos - I've bred many species and I've never seen a more robust, hardy reptile species.

-I've been doing this professionally since 2004, I have yet to walk through the door of a veterinarian with a gecko, and losses are statistically very rare in my collection.
+I've been doing this professionally since 2004, I've hatched hundreds of thousands of geckos and I have yet to walk through the door of a veterinarian with a gecko.
+Losses are statistically very rare in my collection.
 If your husbandry is solid, you buy only from breeders you trust, and you heed the advice of the right breeders, you will likely never need to take a gecko to the vet.
-We're always glad to help troubleshoot if you send us an email.
+We're always glad to help troubleshoot as well, if you send us an email.